 Introduction to Harmony

 Students are introduced to subjects such as four-part harmony, counterpoint, and song writing.
 An excellent foundation for further studies in Harmony.

 Tue • 5:00 - 6:00pm

-Crystal is a theory and musicianship instructor at the Victoria Conservatory of Music, where she coordinates the Classical Music Theory programming through the School of Music Technology and Creativity, for the Ann & George Nation Conservatory of Classical Music.
+Crystal Wiksyk is a theory and musicianship instructor at the Victoria Conservatory of Music, where she coordinates the Classical Music Theory program within the Ann & George Nation Conservatory of Classical Music.
 Crystal teaches group classes as well as individual lessons at the VCM, and has taught theory and musicianship classes for the VCM/Camosun College Diploma program.
 She is the co-author of three publications for the Royal Conservatory of Music, and also leads the Music Theory programming for the VCM’s Summer Academy.
 Crystal is a Royal Conservatory certified theory teacher and long-time member of the BC Registered Music Teachers Association.